jailbirt/theeye-docs/scripts/runas.md

 ```
 powershell.exe -NonInteractive -ExecutionPolicy ByPass -File "%script%"
 ```
-#### sudo note.
+#### Sudo note.

 On Windows there are some alternatives to achieve the same result you can get using sudo.
 The native way is by using [runas](https://technet.microsoft.com/en-us/library/cc771525(v=ws.10).aspx).
-The main important different is that you should provide the user password at least once.
+The main important difference is that you should provide the user password at least once.

-There are other alternative tools and configurations you will have to find out for yourself.
+There are other alternative tools and configurations you will have to find out by yourself.